Building a new house in an old neighborhood: Home valuation

 Read more: Tricks for building your dream home

+When building a new house in an old neighborhood, it’s essential to make it look like it belongs.
 For example, a new mansion in a middle-class neighborhood would stick out like a sore thumb.
 Just because the mansion is new and huge will not mean it demands a premium value.
 In fact, quite the opposite might apply.
-Chances are, because of the demographics of the neighborhood, the mansion will sit unsold for a long time before it’s sold at a much lower value.
+Chances are, because of the demographics of the neighborhood, the mansion may sit unsold for a long time before it’s sold at a much lower value.

 The important thing while building a new home in an old neighborhood is to keep in mind the fervor and flavor of that neighborhood, and conform to it wherever possible.